 Wally nodded.
 “Barry lived on his cop’s pay and never thought of using his powers for gain.
 I even considered doing that before I won, but then I realized that keeping just enough of my winnings to allow me to pay for my education and not worry about keeping down a steady job was plenty.
 The Barry Allen Foundation will help send a lot of police science students to college, as will the Iris Allen Photojournalism Scholarship I set up at Central City Community College.”

 Frances smiled.
 “Barry would be proud.”

-“After surviving the fight with Despero, the clean-up of the alien invasion, and some duty with the Titans and JLA, I’m only thankful that my old speed is back,” said Wally.
-“It’s an irony that Mento was responsible for it.
+“After surviving the fight with Despero, the clean-up from the alien invasion, and some duty with the Titans and JLA, I’m just thankful that my old speed is back,” said Wally.
+“It’s ironic that Mento himself was responsible for it.
 Seems it was largely a psychological barrier holding me back.
 It was like I was fighting against being anything like Barry as the Flash, and by having only a fraction of his speed, I didn’t feel as if I was stealing his role.
 That changed after Mento planted those vivid nightmare images of a distorted version of my life in my head.
 Fighting through them broke open my mental barriers.
 Funny, it was after the Despero case that it happened all at once.”

 Frances snuggled closer.
 “Tell me more.”

 “Then, when things looked darkest in the dream, the lightning flashed, and there was Barry.
-‘Son, even super-speed can’t help you with life’s journey if you lose your way,’ he said as he appeared in the lightning.
+‘Son,’ he said as he appeared in the lightning, ‘even super-speed can’t help you with life’s journey if you lose your way.’

-“I smiled, and with renewed purpose, whispered, ‘You never failed me, either.’
+“I smiled, and with renewed purpose, I whispered, ‘You never failed me, either.’
 It was then that my speed increased to its old level again.
-I had broken the barriers that held me back,” he said happily.
+I had broken the barriers that held me back,” he concluded happily.

-He truly was the Flash, the fastest man alive.
+Wally West truly was the Flash, the Fastest Man Alive.